 Database Security

-phpMyAdmin, Adminer, and similar tools must not be installed on production systems.
-They significantly increase the attack surface.
+phpMyAdmin, Adminer and similar tools must never be installed on production systems.
+They greatly enlarge the attack surface.

 Backup Strategy